Road Safety Manual

 Global estimates

-In 2010, at least 1.24 million people lost their lives in road traffic crashes (WHO, 2013a).
+In 2016, the number of road traffic deaths had climbed to 1.35 million (WHO, 2018) That's nearly 3,700 people dying on the world's roads every day..
 Road traffic injury is a leading cause of death and serious health loss (expressed in terms of disability adjusted life years lost (DALYs)1 (see Box 1.3 ).
 For every road traffic death, at least 20 people sustain non-fatal injuries (ranging from those that can be treated immediately and for which medical care is not needed or sought, to those that result in a permanent disability (Peden et al., 2004).
-On an annual basis, between 20 and 50 million people are disabled or injured as a result of road traffic crashes (WHO, 2013a).
+On an annual basis, between 20 and 50 million people are disabled or injured as a result of road traffic crashes (WHO, 2018).

 Box 1.3: Road traffic injury as a leading cause of death and serious health loss

-• 9th leading cause of death, overtaking tuberculosis and malaria as causes
+• Road traffic injuries are the 8th leading cause of death, overtaking HIV/AIDS, tuberculosis and diarrheal diseases

 In some regions, road traffic injury was the leading cause of death for certain age groups, as shown in Table 1.1.
 For HICs in general, road traffic injury was the leading cause of death for children aged 5–14 years (IHME, 2013).
 A study in four LMICs indicated that 17% of children attending an emergency department following a road traffic crash sustained disabilities lasting six weeks or more (WHO, 2008).